Pearlicia/languagetranslate/README.md

-A mini react app for language translation use your preferred language on your website Translate site  to your local language
+A mini react app for language translation on your website Translate site  to your local language